faubourg-numerique/i4trust-stakeholder-mvp-stack/README.md

 ### Configuration

-> The following commands work with Debian with root accessible via sudo.
+> The following commands works for Debian with root accessible via sudo.
 > They may differ with other operating systems.

 Clone the repository